davenamin/fieldwork/README.md

 ### creating the backing sheet ###
 this application assumes you have an existing sheet to read from and modify. functions to import and export data from the sheet, outside of the web application, are in the file `admin.py`.

+"Administrator"-verified data will live in a "gis\_dataset" worksheet, while data logged from the web app will append to "field\_submissions"

 ### deployment ###
 * set environment variables -
   * "FLASK\_SECRET" to, something secret?,